Zubax/kocherga/README.md

 Technical support is provided on the [UAVCAN Forum](https://forum.uavcan.org/).

-A standard-compliant implementation of the firmware update server is provided in [Yakut](https://github.com/UAVCAN/yakut#updating-node-software).
+A standard-compliant implementation of the software update server is provided in [Yakut](https://github.com/UAVCAN/yakut#updating-node-software).

 ## Features